sajswl/encryptonize-core/documentation/api/api-v2.md

 # Authorization

-To authenticate a user should provide some metadata to the gRPC.
-The Metadata should consist of the
-pairs: `authorization`, `userID`, and `userScopes`.
-The `authorization` should contain the user access token and be in the form `bearer <user access token>`.
-The `userID` should simply contain the user identifier.
-The `userScopes` should contain the set of scopes as a bit mask. correct authentication metadata query could look like this:
+To authenticate a user should provide an access token via `authorization`.
+It should be in the form `bearer <user access token>`. correct authentication metadata query could look like this:
 ```
 {
-  "authorization": "bearer 0000000000000000000000000000000000000000000000000000000000000000",
+  "authorization": "bearer ChAAAAAAAABAAIAAAAAAAAAC.AAAAAAAAAAAAAAAAAAAAAA.AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA",
-  "userID": "00000000-0000-4000-0000-000000000002",
-  "userScpoes": "16"
 }
 ```

+The access token consists of three parts separated by a dot.
+The first part contains a user ID and a set of scopes that determine which endpoints a user is allowed to access with that token.
-The user ID is a UUID (version 4).
-The access token is a cryptographically randomly generated 256 bit value represented as a hex string.
+The second part is a nonce that is a cryptographically randomly generated 128 bit value.

-The correct value for `userScopes` is obtained during the `createUser` call.
+The last part is a HMAC protecting integrity and authenticity of the token.

+This user ID is a UUID (version 4).

 An unauthenticated request to the API returns: `Unauthenticated 16`